 Check out our list of top-handpicked products for all your electrical, appliance, and HVAC system needs to keep your home running smoothly.

-It might be scary to notice that the smoke detector is blinking red, and you might go into a panic state.
+It might be scary to notice that the smoke detector is blinking red, and you might panic.

 I know how difficult it is to ignore the red color blinking in your smoke detector.